test-prof/test-prof/docs/let_it_be.md

 ## Modifiers

+If you modify objects generated within a `let_it_be` block in your examples, you maybe have to re-initiate them to avoid state leakage between the examples.
+Keep in mind that even though the database is rolled back to its pristine state, models themselves are not.

+We have a built-in _modifiers_ support for getting models to their pristine state:

 ```ruby
 # Use reload: true option to reload user object (assuming it's an instance of ActiveRecord)
 # for every example